 Toshiba’s model was priced was $379 upon release in 1984.
 The V-M40 included a 7-day timer, 12 channel selector, a clock, and a moisture detector which shut the system down if moisture was found.

 Produced by Sony for Zenith, the 8510 featured a SpeedSearch picture scan function and SuperScan, allowing users to switch into “fast speed mode” to view where they were in the fast-foward/rewinding process.

 As you might have guessed, it was called Betacord due to its corded remote control.

 Failure to adapt – the true demise of Betamax

-Now more of a novelty collector’s item, the simple reason why Betamax lost to VHS was Sony’s inability to cater to the general public.
+Betacam cassettes are still available in professional circles but generally, Beta is nothing more than a novelty collector’s item.
+The simple reason why Betamax lost to VHS was Sony’s inability to cater to the general public.
 They wanted a medium that could record for longer, even if it meant compromising quality.
 Its legacy now lies in nostalgia and comedic devices.

-A curious oddity is that Sony continued to make Betamax recorders right up to 2002.
+A curious oddity is that Sony continued to make Beta recorders right up to 2002.
 But there have been some influential uses of Betamax, as we covered in an article about Marion Stokes.

 Betamax related: Introducing the Sony SL-C7 Betamax recorder